 One source for proposals are relationships between annotations defined in the public ontologies as axioms.
-Another source are the curated assays in BioAssay Express where we use associative rules mining to extract expert knowledge.
+Another source are the curated assays in BioHarmony: Annotator where we use associative rules mining to extract expert knowledge.

-Assay annotations are automatically converted into a consistent and concise high-level description of the experiment or assay.
+Assay annotations from the form are automatically converted into a consistent and concise high-level description of the experiment or assay.
 Here is the generated text for the above example:

-This is a primary assay to identify potential treatments for Plasmodium falciparum malaria, by investigating the biological process of regulation of peptidase activity, specifically targeting M18 aspartyl aminopeptidase [Plasmodium falciparum 3D7] from Plasmodium falciparum.
+This is a primary assay to identify potential treatments for Plasmodium falciparum malaria, by investigating the biological process of regulation of peptidase activity, in Plasmodium falciparum, specifically targeting M18 aspartyl aminopeptidase [Plasmodium falciparum 3D7].

-This is a functional/protease activity assay in a single protein format, using a direct enzyme activity measurement method, without an assay kit.
+This is a functional, protease activity assay in a single protein format, using a direct enzyme activity measurement method.
 It was conducted in 1536 well plates, with the detection method of fluorescence resonance energy transfer, using a ViewLux ultraHTS Microplate Imager.
 This assay tested the mode of action of inhibition by small molecule perturbagens.

 Assay annotations are searchable

-The CDD Blog has a number of posts on BioAssay Express.
+The CDD Blog has a number of posts on BioHarmony: Annotator.